mishalhossin/Discord-AI-Chatbot/README.md

 - Changes its profile picture with the `!pfp` command.
 - Provides latency information with the `!ping` command.
 - Changes its username with the `!changeusr` command.
+- If anything gose wrong use !bonk to clear history

 # Steps to install and run 🚩 :
 ### Step 1. 🎬 Git clone repository